RichCerone/cs643-project2/README.md

 6. We want to create a Custom TCP Rule, on port 8998, and set the Security Group ID to the Group ID from the SageMaker notebook security group that we collected earlier.

+7. We also want to create a Custom TCP rule to allow all traffic for CIDR 0.0.0.0/0.

-7. Choose the Save button.
+8. Choose the Save button.
 You’ve now opened up the important ports, so your SageMaker notebook instance can talk to your EMR cluster over Livy.

 ### Set up SageMaker Notebook